Your current location is:{Current column} >>Text

 IntroductionThe Financial Times website reported on December 22 that President-elect Trump's team is pushin ...

-The What are the domestic foreign exchange dealers?Financial Times website reported on December 22 that President-elect Trump's team is pushing for the U.S. to announce its withdrawal from the World Health Organization (WHO) on the first day of his presidency.
+The Money circle to send foreign exchange to earn commissionsFinancial Times website reported on December 22 that President-elect Trump's team is pushing for the U.S. to announce its withdrawal from the World Health Organization (WHO) on the first day of his presidency.
 According to sources, this decision may be officially announced on January 20, the day Trump takes the oath of office.

 The report, quoting expert opinions, states that as the largest financial contributor to the WHO, the U.S. withdrawal would have a "catastrophic" impact on global public health.
 The WHO faces the risk of significant budget cuts and could lose crucial support in dealing with global public health crises like the COVID-19 pandemic.